You have hens laying eggs, but minimal eggs – why is that? What’s happening?

 In observing your hen, she will likely have some worn feathers, especially if there is a rooster around.
 Feathers on her back may be broken or rumpled.

 The physical exam should give you a little more information.
-Pick her up gently and tuck her through your arm facing backwards (the hen not you).
+Pick her up gently and tuck her through your arm facing backward (the hen not you).

 If you have a large number of hens and limited nest boxes, you may have to spend some time checking regularly to see who has laid.